microsoft/mcp-dotnet-samples/awesome-copilot/README.md

     ```

 1. Open a web browser and navigate to the MCP Inspector web app from the URL displayed by the app (e.g. http://localhost:6274)
-1. Set the transport type to `Streamable HTTP`
+1. Set the transport type to `Streamable HTTP`.
 1. Set the URL to your running Function app's Streamable HTTP endpoint and **Connect**:

     ```text